Dead Confederate: Post-split

-The band's guitarist Walker Howle has concentrated on his artwork and work in architecture as well as headlining local shows under several names including PigMan and Tia Madre.
+After splitting up, the band's guitarist Walker Howle has concentrated on his artwork and work in architecture as well as headlining local shows under several names including PigMan and Tia Madre.
 Bassist Brantley Senn has gone into web development and digital marketing.

-Keyboardist John Watkins has since performed locally with the likes of The Honey Sliders and Houston In The Blind.

-Morris as well as playing solo gigs as T. Hardy Morris and The Outfit has formed Diamond Rugs with Deer Tick singer John McCauley and Black Lips guitarist Ian Saint Pé.

-In March 2013 it was announced that Morris had signed to Dangerbird Records and release his debut solo album Audition Tapes in summer 2013 as T. Hardy Morris and The Outfit.
-He released follow up album Drownin on a Mountaintop in 2015.

 The band's original drummer Jason Scarboro now works as an electrician.
+Keyboardist John Watkins has since performed with local bands such as The Honey Sliders and Houston In The Blind.

+Morris, as well as playing solo gigs as T. Hardy Morris and The Outfit, formed Diamond Rugs with Deer Tick singer John McCauley and Black Lips guitarist Ian Saint Pé.

+In March 2013 it was announced that Morris had signed to Dangerbird Records, and he released his debut solo album Audition Tapes in summer 2013 as T. Hardy Morris and The Outfit.
+He released follow up album Drownin' on a Mountaintop in 2015.